 Deputy Principal (Years 7 and 8) - Mandy Carey

 Year 6 to 7 Transitions | Academic Enrichment and Learning Support | Indigenous Students

-I am very excited to have joined Busselton SHS in my new role as Year 7/8 Associate Principal and to be joining such a dynamic executive and teaching staff.
-I’ve been working at Cape Naturaliste College for the past 6.5 years as a HASS teacher and Team Leader for Year 7 students so this is a big move for me.
-Prior to that I worked in Newman in the Pilbara, which was quite a lot warmer than the South-West!
+This is my second year at Busselton SHS in the role of Year 7/8 Associate Principal and I love working with such a dynamic executive and teaching staff.
+Previously I worked at Cape Naturaliste College for 6.5 years as a HASS teacher and Team Leader for Year 7 students and prior to that I worked in Newman in the Pilbara, which was quite a lot warmer than the South-West!
 As part of my Team Leader role I got the opportunity to work with a broad range of students and their families which gave me insight to the number of challenges, issues, values and ideas children bring with them to school, all before they even start learning!
 This holistic understanding has allowed me to develop problem solving skills so that I may try to find a solution that suits all parties involved.